noclat/R76/readme.md

 # R76 router
-R76 is a light-weight PHP framework that can hold any kind of project.
-It only provides a **RESTful router** and some extended configuration features to help the code organization.
-You are still the real master of your project, since R76 is optimized for both procedural or POO environments, and does not require any specific intern organization or design pattern.
+R76 is a light-weight and lightning fast PHP router that can hold any kind of project.
+It's xtended with some configuration features to help the code organization.
+R76 does not require any design pattern.

 R76 is shared under a [CC BY-SA license](http://creativecommons.org/licenses/by-sa/3.0).